-In the first quarter of 2019, a solar project of seven megawatts was successfully completed.
+In the first half of 2019, the project development for three wind energy projects with 23 megawatts and one solar project with seven megawatts was successfully completed.

 3.2.3.3 Completed project construction

 In the 2017 annual report, completed projects were forecast for 2018 to 2020 for an average of 160 megawatts.